RallyApps/rally-app-builder/readme.markdown

 This command makes some changes to the config file so that we can tell which App you based your work on.
 As we determine which apps you are most interested in customizing we take that as input on ways to improve the existing catalog App.

+### watch
+`rally-app-builder watch`

+The watch command listens for changes to app files and automatically rebuilds the app.

 ### Unit Testing your new App.